mburolla/siu-van-intro/readme.md

   ![](./docs/new-java-project.png)

   - Click Finish
-  - Wait a bit for maven to download dependencies
+  - Wait a bit for maven to initialize the project
   - The java folder should be a light blue color, different from the rest of the folders
   - Right click on the java folder (`/src/main/java`):
   - New >> Java Class